-1. Contractor shall adopt and implement the County Health and Social Services Department, Behavioral Health Division's Problem Resolution process.
-2. The County Problem Resolution process include Grievance, Appeal, and Expedited Appeals, as stipulated in County policy ADM141 Beneficiary Problem Resolution Process - Grievances, ADM142 Beneficiary Problem Resolution Process - Appeals and Expedited Appeals, ADM143 Beneficiary Problem Resolution Process - Expedited Appeals, ADM132 Request to Change Service Provider, AAA210 Beneficiary Right of a Second Opinion and ADM136 Mental Health Services Act (MHSA) Issue Resolution Process.
+1. Required documentation includes, but is not limited to, the following: - a.
+Informing Materials - b.
+Clinical Behavioral Health Assessment - c.
+General Consent for Treatment - d.
+Medication Consent (documented in medication provider's note) - e.
+Authorizations to Release Medical Records - f.
+Acknowledgement of Receipt of Notice of Privacy Practices 2.
+Contractor shall adopt and implement the County H&SS Department, Behavioral Health Division's Problem Resolution process. - a.
+The County Problem Resolution process includes Grievance, Appeal, and Expedited Appeals, as stipulated in County policy ADM141 Beneficiary Problem Resolution Process - Grievances, ADM142 Beneficiary Problem Resolution Process - Appeals and Expedited Appeals, ADM132 Request to Change Service Provider, AAA210 Beneficiary Right of a Second Opinion and ADM136 Mental Health Services Act (MHSA) Issue Resolution Process.
 3. Contractor duties regarding Problem Resolution include, but are not limited to, the following: - a.
 Contractor shall post County notices and make available County forms and other materials informing beneficiaries of their right to file a grievance and appeal.
-Required materials include the following brochures: "Beneficiary Rights & Problem Resolution Guide", "Appeal Form", "Compliment/Suggestion Form", "Grievance Form", "Request to Change Service Provider" and the "MHSA Issue-Suggestion Form".
+Required materials include the following brochures: "Beneficiary Rights & Problem Resolution Guide" "Appeal Form", "Compliment/Suggestion Form", "Grievance Form", "Request to Change Service Provider", and the "MHSA Issue-Suggestion Form".
 Contractor shall aid beneficiaries in filing a grievance when requested and shall not retaliate in any manner against anyone who files a grievance. - b.
-Contractor shall forward all Problem Resolution Process brochures written and completed by or on behalf of a beneficiary of the BHP to County Quality Improvement, immediately but no later than 24 hours from receipt, whether or not Contractor has resolved the problem. - c.
-Contractor shall provide "reasonable assistance" to individuals completing problem resolution forms, such as providing interpreting services and free access to TTY/TTD services.

-- d.
-Contractor shall communicate and collaborate directly with the County Quality Improvement Problem Resolution Coordinator to provide any additional information needed regarding any follow up actions to investigate/resolve the problem identified through the problem resolution process. - e.
-Contractor shall provide at no cost and sufficiently in advance of a resolution timeframe for appeals, information and the beneficiary may want to use to support the case, including parts of their medical records, other documents and records, and any new or additional evidence considered, relied upon, or generated by the Plan in connection with the appeal of adverse benefit determination.
+Contractor shall forward all Problem Resolution Process brochures written and completed by or on behalf of a beneficiary of the BHP to County Quality Assurance, immediately but no later than 24 hours from receipt, whether or not Contractor has resolved the problem. - c.
+Contractor shall provide "reasonable assistance" to individuals completing problem resolution forms, such as providing interpreting services and free access to TTY/TTD services. - d.
+Contractor shall communicate and collaborate directly with the County Quality Assurance Problem Resolution Coordinator to provide any additional information needed regarding any follow up actions to investigate/resolve the problem identified through the problem resolution process. - e.
+Contractor shall provide at no cost and sufficiently in advance of a resolution timeframe for appeals, information that the beneficiary may want to use to support the case, including parts of their medical records, other documents and records, and any new or additional evidence considered, relied upon, or generated by the Plan in connection with the appeal of the adverse benefit determination.

-C. Serious Incident Reports (SIRs)
+I. Serious Incident Reports (SIRs):

-Contractor will communicate the occurrence of serious incidents to the County by completing an official County Serious Incident Report form following the process outlined in County policy ADM-1.10 Serious Incident Reporting, including but not limited to the following:

-1. Contractor shall verbally notify County Quality Improvement immediately but not later than 4 hours after a serious incident; 2.
-Contractor shall submit the SIR electronically to County Quality Improvement within 24 hours of the incident or sooner via Comply Track: website; 3.
-Contractor shall communicate directly with the County Quality Improvement designee, or the County Contract Manager or designee to provide any additional information needed regarding the reported incident; 4.
-Contractor and County Behavioral Health Administration/Quality Improvement shall discuss and develop recommendations to achieve more desired outcomes in the future.
-An Adverse Outcome meeting can be held in which the contractor may need to attend, in order to discuss the SIR, interventions and recommendations for policy/program improvement; 5.
-Data breaches or security incidents are required to be reported to both County Quality Improvement and County Health and Social Service Compliance Unit concurrently immediately upon discovery and no later than 24 hours.
+1. Contractor will communicate the occurrence of serious incidents to the County by completing an official County Serious Incident Report form following the process outlined in County policy ADM-1.10 Serious Incident Reporting, including but not limited to the following: - a.
+Contractor shall verbally notify County Quality Assurance immediately but no later than 4 hours after a serious incident. - b.
+Contractor shall submit the SIR electronically to County Quality Assurance within 24 hours of the incident or sooner via Comply Track: website: - c.
+Contractor shall communicate directly with the County Quality Assurance designee to provide any additional information needed regarding the reported incident. - d.
+Contractor and County Behavioral Health Administration/Quality Assurance shall discuss and develop recommendations to achieve more desired outcomes in the future.
+An Adverse Outcome meeting may be scheduled, in which the contractor may need to attend, in order to discuss the SIR, interventions and recommendations for policy/program quality improvement. - e.
+Data breaches or security incidents are required to be reported to both County Quality Assurance and County H&SS Compliance Unit concurrently immediately upon discovery and no later than 24 hours.